-After he completed his Master’s Degree, George was invited to teach at the Tuskegee Institute, a new college for African-Americans run by Booker T. Washington.
+After he completed his master’s degree, George was invited to teach at the Tuskegee Institute, a new college for African-Americans run by Booker T. Washington.
 While at Tuskegee, Carver developed an interest in helping poor African-American farmers.
 Farmers in the south worked on poor soil, depleted of nitrogen by the annual cotton crops.
 Carver and his colleagues taught the farmers how to retain nutrients in the soil by using a crop rotation, a system in which the cotton crop was alternated with other crops such as soybeans, sweet potatoes, and peanuts.
 Carver’s crop rotation improved cotton yields and gave farmers additional crops from which they could earn money.
-In addition, Carver conducted numerous experiments on peanuts, soybeans, cowbeans and pecans, finding hundreds of practical uses for them including dyes, cosmetics, paints, plastics, and even gasoline.
-Carver designed a mobile classroom known as a Jesup’s Wagon which could be transported from place to place.
-Carver’s reputation as a botanist and researcher began to grow and he was named a member in the Royal Society of Arts in England, a famous English society dedicated to improving and challenging scientific practices and theories among other things In 1922, Carver’s was instrumental in convincing Congress to place tariffs on peanuts imported in China that were making it impossible for American peanut farmers to make a living.
+In addition, Carver conducted numerous experiments on peanuts, soybeans, cow beans, and pecans, finding hundreds of practical uses for them including dyes, cosmetics, paints, plastics, and even gasoline.
+Carver designed a mobile classroom known as a Jesup Wagon which could be transported from place to place.
+Carver’s reputation as a botanist and researcher began to grow, and he was named a member in the Royal Society of Arts in England, a famous English society dedicated to improving and challenging scientific practices and theories among other things.
+In 1922, Carver was instrumental in convincing Congress to place tariffs on peanuts imported from China that were making it impossible for American peanut farmers to make a living.
 Carver quickly became famous and published numerous articles and “bulletins” concerning peanuts and their uses.
-Carter would later use experiment with peanut oil and its possibilities for easing symptoms of polio in infants.
+Carter would later experiment with peanut oil and its possibilities for easing symptoms of polio in infants.